Kansas City DUI/DWI Attorneys - Protecting Your Rights and Fighting for Your Freedom

 A driving under the influence (DUI or DWI) arrest can be a scary, confusing, and frustrating experience, especially if it is your first time going through the criminal justice process.
-Not only is a conviction punishable by fines, license suspension, and even jail or prison time, but it also results in a permanent criminal record that can ruin your professional reputation and personal life.
+Not only is a conviction punishable by fines, license suspension, and even jail or prison time, but it can also result in a permanent criminal record that can severely damage your professional reputation and personal life.

-Are you facing charges for drunk driving?
 Following an arrest, you only have 10 days to request an administrative hearing.
-It is important that you speak with a Kansas City DUI attorney immediately.
+It is important that you speak with our Kansas City DUI attorneys immediately.
 At SRC Law Group, LLC, our attorneys understand that facing these charges can be frightening and it can be difficult to know what to do.

 Kansas DUI Laws